ehsanmqn/url-shortener/readme.md

 # A simple but fast Url Shortener
-This is a simple Django project implemented to work as an efficient and high speed URL Shortener.
+This is a simple Django project implemented to work as an efficient and high-speed URL Shortener.
-Async tasks handled using Celery.
+Async tasks are handled using Celery.
 Furthermore, in order to optimize the response time, this project uses Redis as a cache backend.
-Some tiny optimizations also performed in Views.
+Some tiny optimizations are also performed in Views.

 ## Table of contents